An opportunity to deepen your understanding of yoga, expand your skills & open to grace – and learn how to share that with the world.

 This 28 day yoga teacher training intensive will place demands upon your comfort zones and challenge insecurities, inspire incredible self-esteem and self-respect both as a teacher and as an individual as well as transform your ability to feel connected to yourself and to others.
 This type of work becomes very powerful when a group of people, ready to break open and reveal, come together for the purpose of enriching human experience.
 We ask that you are ready for big life changes—open and receptive to ‘shaking things up’.
 This Yoga is a way of life.

 The 200-hour High Vibe Yoga Teacher Training consists of 3 intensive modules over 28 days.
-Each day includes yoga workshops in the style of Hatha Yoga or Therapeutic Yoga, guided morning meditation & pranayama, philosophy & yogic discussion, support from the High Vibe team, internationally renowned guest teachers, High Vibe brunch and an unforgettable yoga studio setting at The Yoga Barn in Ubud, Bali.
+Each day includes yoga workshops in the style of Hatha Yoga or Restorative Yoga, guided morning meditations & pranayama, philosophy & yogic discussions, support from the High Vibe team, internationally renowned guest teachers, a nourishing brunch and an unforgettable environment at The Yoga Barn in Ubud, Bali.

 Module I: Taking The Seat Of A Teacher

 Discover your authentic voice and unique gifts as a teacher, create inspiring and meaningful themes, refine the art of observation, cultivate skills to see the ‘beauty and good’ in students, finding your core mediation practice, intelligently design a self-practice and learn how this creates not good but great teachers, learn to ’embody’ anatomy & philosophy of yoga, understand how to skillfully sequence, one on one group practice and teaching.
 Exceeds daily Yoga Alliance requirements in: Anatomy, philosophy, asana, meditation, pranayama and lifestyle.